Greg Reinacker’s Weblog

 Anyway, I’m sure I just offended most of the sales people who read my blog, and perhaps others as well…and like I said, I have no idea what kinds of things actually work and what doesn’t.
 I just know what I personally respond to.
 So if you want to sell me stuff, this will probably help!

-23 responses about “Cold calling (from the callee’s perspective)”
+34 thoughts on “Cold calling (from the callee’s perspective)

 I couldn’t have said it any better.
 In my case, I would also add that you can leave a voicemail, but unless you actually catch me when I’m looking for what you’ve said your selling, I will never return the call.
 If you want to talk to me, you need to catch me in person.
 And then all of the above applies, especially, “Don’t ask me questions about my company or my setup until you’ve told me who you are and who you represent.”